 Know How To Look After The Antique

 Finally, you need to know how to look after the antique.
 You want to protect the antique to keep it in the best condition and add value, so you must know how to maintain it.
-Knowing what not to do with antiques is key, which includes neglecting the antique, storing them in sunlight, and not storing them correctly.
+Knowing is key, which includes neglecting the antique, storing them in sunlight, and not storing them correctly.
 How you clean and maintain the antique will depend on the item and material, so always research this ahead of time.

 Buy From A Reputable Seller